microsoft/DeepGNN/docs/advanced/sql_shard.rst

 Example of using SQL database to work with graphs.
 ==================================================

-Sometimes there might be a need to run inference on data that is updated at real time, for example a new entity is added to the graph and we want to generate embeddings for it.
+For inference scenarios with data updated in real time, best practice is to combine original graph with an SQL database.
-One way of doing this is to combine the original graph with a SQL database for realtime data.
 Python graph client interacts with servers through gRPC and we can implement graph engine service functionality with python.

 First import ``grpc_tools`` and other relevant modules: